 The second-largest Hawaiian Island is northwest of the Big Island, and just before Lanai and Molokai in the archipelago chain.
-Home to several large towns from charming seaside Lahaina and cultural Kahului to fun Wailuku, Maui is called the Valley Isle for the large isthmus between the northwestern and southeastern volcanoes as well as the numerous indentations carved into both mountains.
+Home to several large towns from charming seaside Lahaina and the cultural treasures of Kahului to the fun bistros and boutiques of Wailuku, Maui is called the Valley Isle for the large isthmus between the northwestern and southeastern volcanoes, as well as the numerous indentations carved into both mountains.

-A Maui honeymoon is destined to be unforgettable so aim for a hole-in-one on championship golf courses, drive through sensational scenery on the road to Hana, shop the chic boutiques in beautiful Upcountry Maui, cheer on whales as they travel by from your beachside seat.
-There’s no end to what you can do and the love you’ll feel for this peerless tropical island.
+A Maui honeymoon is destined to be unforgettable so aim for a hole-in-one on championship golf courses, drive through sensational scenery on the road to Hana, shop the chic boutiques in beautiful Upcountry Maui, and cheer on whales as they travel by from your beachside seat.
+There’s no end to the love you’ll feel for this peerless tropical island.

 Our Top Recommendations

 Tips & Advice

 - AVERAGE TEMPERATURE: 80 degrees F. However, remember to bring a jacket for nights and rainforests as well as warmer clothes for higher elevations.